DeepRank/deeprank2/docs/getstarted.md

 )
 ```

-## Training
+### Training

-Let's define a Trainer instance, using for example of the already existing GNNs, GINet.
-Note that being GINet a GNN, it expects datasets' instances of type `GraphDataset`.
+Let's define a Trainer instance, using for example of the already existing GINet.
+Because GINet is a GNN, it requires a dataset instance of type `GraphDataset`.

 ```python
 from deeprankcore.trainer import Trainer